mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 When it comes to the programmable access, application developer typically interacts with the `TangoJS Core` layer.
 All actions are passed down through the TangoJS stack until they reach the *Connector* layer, where any network communication occurs.
-In the connector, a \gls{promise} of result is always returned.
+In the connector, a promise of result is always returned.
 It is later resolved to a concrete value.
 A scenario with reading a single attribute is presented in [@Fig:03-tangojs-sequence-read].
 Other use cases, like writing value to an attribute, reading device's state or invoking